zth/rescript-relay/reason-relay-documentation/docs/getting-started.md

 ## Installation

 First thing's first - ReasonRelay _requires BuckleScript 8.3 or above_.
 It will _not_ work with `bs-platform < 8.3.0`.
-It also requires `reason-react`, and as mentioned [here](#concurrent-mode-is-encouraged), it works best with `react@experimental react-dom@experimental`.
+It also requires `@rescript/react`, and as mentioned [here](#concurrent-mode-is-encouraged), it works best with `react@experimental react-dom@experimental`.
 Let's start by installing the dependencies:

 ```bash
 # Add React and ReactDOM experimental versions